-By identifying the overall behaviour of different demographic groups, based on age, gender and interests, you can tailor your website and paid online advertising to them.
+By identifying the overall behaviour of different demographic groups, based on age, gender and interests, you can tailor your website and paid online advertising towards them.

 Google Analytics has a wealth of free information about the different demographics who visit your website.

-This data is collected mainly from people who are logged in to a Google account and from third-party DoubleClick cookies (user tracking cookies).
+This data is collected mainly from people who are logged in to a Google account plus from additional third-party cookies and app data.

 Each Google account has a lot of pre-set personal information, such as age and gender.
 Google can identify any users who are logged in while they are browsing a website which has Google Analytics running in the background.
 They can then collectively associate the users’ personal information with their website sessions.
 Users can be signed into a Google account when using any of the following:

 Android and iPhone Apps can also pass on user information to Google Analytics through their advertising channels.
 This is a surprise to many people and has led to experts saying that free apps aren’t really free as you pay for them with your personal information.